Risks of Generative AI: Bias, Fake News & Hallucinations

 2. Algorithmic Bias at Scale

-• Biased Hiring Algorithms: An AI programmed to automatically scan corporate resumes was famously discovered to silently down-rank applicants explicitly possessing female-oriented traits purely because the AI mathematically deduced that historical corporate executives were statistically overwhelmingly male.
+• Biased Hiring Algorithms: An AI programmed to automatically scan corporate resumes was famously discovered to silently down-rank applicants possessing female-oriented traits purely because the AI practically deduced that historical corporate executives were statistically overwhelmingly male.

 • Racial Facial Recognition: Early generative image models consistently rendered prompts asking for a "criminal" specifically using dark skin tones, while rendering "CEOs" as exclusively Caucasian males.